-It is possible to avoid sampling all the $p\times n^2\times q$ stochastic parameters to obtain a realization of the network.
-Indeed, as all the parameters are independent Gaussian, we have that each hidden node is distributed according to \eqref{eq:hidden_nodes}

-where the $\bar\zeta^0_j$'s are independent standard normals.
-Hence, for each of the $n$ hidden nodes we can sample from one single Gaussian (instead of from $p$ ones).\\ Moreover, given the hidden layer, the output as well is the sum of independent Gaussians.
-We can write

-where the $\bar\zeta^1_k$'s are iid standard normals.
-So, once drawn the hidden layer, for each of the $k$ components of the output we need to draw a single Gaussian (instead of $n$ ones).\\ In this way, we can draw according to the exact output law (we are not making any approximation here) by sampling only $d+n$ random variables.
-This fact, which speeds up the MC sampling procedure, can be used even when training with the standard PAC-Bayesian approach from \cite{dziugaite2017computing, perezortiz2020tighter}.
+This method is often computationally very expensive, especially for large values of $N$.
+However, using a standard re-parameterisation trick from \cite{kingma15} helps to speed-up the evaluation, as it makes possible to obtain a realisation of the network by sampling only $d+n$ standard normals, instead of all the $p\times n^2\times q$ stochastic parameters.

-As a final remark, we can mention that an alternative way to get an exact result from the Gaussian approximation would be to use an upper bound such as the one in Corollary \ref{cor:loss_bound} to control the finite-size correction to the expected empirical loss.
-However, for networks with $O(10^3)$ hidden nodes, like the ones that we used in our experiments, this last approach tends to give looser bounds compared to the method described above, at least when the number $N$ of samples used in the MC estimate is of order $O(10^5)$.
+As a final remark, an alternative way to get an exact result from the Gaussian approximation is to use an upper bound, such as the one in Corollary \ref{cor:loss_bound}, to control the finite-size correction to the expected empirical loss.
+However, for networks with $O(10^3)$ hidden nodes, like those that we used in our experiments, this last approach gives looser bounds compared to the method described above, at least when the number $N$ of samples used for the MC estimate $\hat L_S(\Q)$ is of order $O(10^5)$.